designwall/dw-question-answer/readme.txt

 == Changelog ==

+= 1.4.5 =
+* New: Short-code list question by category [dwqa-list-questions category="question"]
+* New: Support template from child theme
+* Tweak: Add some filter
+* Fix: Display name in Latest Questions
+* Fix: Fix some issue in Notifications
+* Fix: Time of question and answer show not correctly
+* Fix: Addressed some security issues

 = 1.4.4 =
-Compatible with Genesis Framework, Advanced Ads, Facebook Comments
+* Compatible with Genesis Framework, Advanced Ads, Facebook Comments
-New: Support RTL languages
+* New: Support RTL languages
-Tweak: update main file
+* Tweak: update main file
-Tweak: Name and Email fields in submit question and answer is require fields
+* Tweak: Name and Email fields in submit question and answer is require fields
-Fix: Don't show question listing when use the_excerpt() function
+* Fix: Don't show question listing when use the_excerpt() function

 = 1.4.3.4 =
-Fix: Fix cannot format text
+* Fix: Fix cannot format text

 = 1.4.3.3 =
-Fix: Addressed some security issues
+* Fix: Addressed some security issues

 = 1.4.3.2 =
-Quick fix
+* Quick fix

 = 1.4.3.1 =
-Quick fix and update some language file.
+* Quick fix and update some language file.

 = 1.4.3 =
-Tweak: Update language file
+* Tweak: Update language file
-Fix: Addressed some security issues
+* Fix: Addressed some security issues

 = 1.4.2.3 =
-Fix: Addressed some security issues
+* Fix: Addressed some security issues

 = 1.4.2.2 =
-Tweak: flush rewrite rule after active or upgrade plugin
+* Tweak: flush rewrite rule after active or upgrade plugin
-Fix: Fatal error in comment
+* Fix: Fatal error in comment

 = 1.4.2.1 =
 * Quick fix